Can Dogs Eat Apples

 Dog and Apple

-The simple answer to that question is a resounding yes!
-Dogs can eat apples.
+Yes, dogs can eat apples.
 Still, before you hurry off to share your snack with your eager friend, there are a few things you must know.
+Apples are good for dogs when served in moderation and when served to them in a safe way.

 Join Our What The Pup Community